ermarasigan/capstone-proj2/README.md

 # Karauke
-## An online companion for ukulele players
-### with karaoke-style lyrics and dynamically generated chord tabs
+### An online companion for ukulele players with karaoke lyrics and dynamic chord tabs